sweetlilmre/TapuinoNext/README.md

 ## Firmware

+If you have already flashed a recent firmware, then firmware releases are available at: https://github.com/sweetlilmre/TapuinoNext/releases

+As newer firmware can self update, all you need to do is drop the *update.bin* file onto the root of the SD Card and select the firmware update option from the options menu.

+For a first time build:

 Probably the easiest way to handle this at the moment is to:
 - install VS Code
 - install Platformio on top of that